It was early.

 The gate and ticket windows were vacant, completely absent of the throngs of people pushing their way to get their tickets.
 The time was still a bit early for entry but this did not bode well, and I scoffed my feet and paced slowly to keep warm and occupy my time as I awaited the approaching opening.
-Which summarily passed.

 It is Jordan I had to remind myself, standing alone; decrying punctuality is fruitless.

 I leaned up against the booth in a sigh and heard a small stir inside.
 I tried desperately to peak inside the small office through the dust stained windows with little luck.
 I could only make out small bits of clutter but no people.
-I wrapped lightly on the window regardless, perhaps just in hope as I had nothing to lose anyway.
+I rapped lightly on the window regardless, perhaps just in hope as I had nothing to lose anyway.
 Then I heard another stir, so I knocked once more.